Election Night 2010: Incumbents Parnell and Young Re-Elected, Possibly Murkowski

 - Phillip Dziubinski – 11.8%

-Supreme Court justice Fabe has not been removed from the Alaska Supreme Court.In Senate District 29 Anchorage /E. Dimond Democrat, Chris Tuck will return to Alaska legislature.House District 7, Republican, Mike Kelley 48.8% is now behind Democrat, Bob Miller at 50.7%.Listen to Alaska Morning News at 7:06 AM and 8:06 AM and Alaska News Nightly for complete summary of the midterm election 2010 results.
+Supreme Court justice Fabe has not been removed from the Alaska Supreme Court.In Senate District 29 Anchorage /E. Dimond Democrat, Chris Tuck will return to Alaska legislature.House District 7, Republican, Mike Kelley 48.8% is now behind Democrat, Bob Miller at 50.7%.Listen to Alaska Morning News at 7:06 AM and 8:06 AM and Alaska News Nightly at 6:00 PM for a complete summary of the midterm election 2010 results.

+President Obama will hold a post election press conference on Wednesday morning at 9:00 AM.
+KSKA will join Here and Now in progress following the president's press conference.